elizabethnewman/hessQuik/paper/paper.md

 # Summary
-`hessQuik` is a lightweight repository for fast computation of second-order derivatives (Hessians) of composite functions (that is, functions formed via compositions) with respect to their inputs.
+`hessQuik` is a lightweight software library for fast computation of second-order derivatives (Hessians) of composite functions (that is, functions formed via compositions) with respect to their inputs.
 The core of `hessQuik` is the efficient computation of analytical Hessians with GPU acceleration. `hessQuik` is a PyTorch [@pytorch] package that is user-friendly and easily extendable.
-The repository includes a variety of popular functions or layers, including residual layers and input convex layers, from which users can build complex models via composition.  `hessQuik` layers are designed for ease of composition - users need only select the layers and the package provides a convenient wrapper to compose the functions properly.
-Each layer provides two modes for derivative computation and the mode is automatically selected to maximize computational efficiency. `hessQuik` includes easy-access, [illustrative tutorials](https://colab.research.google.com/github/elizabethnewman/hessQuik/blob/main/hessQuik/examples/hessQuikPeaksHermiteInterpolation.ipynb) on Google Colaboratory [@googleColab], [reproducible experiments](https://colab.research.google.com/github/elizabethnewman/hessQuik/blob/main/hessQuik/examples/hessQuikTimingTest.ipynb), and unit tests to verify implementations. `hessQuik` enables users to obtain valuable second-order informantion for their models simply and efficiently.
+The repository includes a variety of popular functions and layers, including residual layers and input convex layers, from which users can build complex models through composition.  `hessQuik` layers are designed for ease of composition - users only need to select the layers and the package provides a convenient wrapper to compose the functions properly.
+Each layer provides two modes for derivative computation and the mode is automatically selected to maximize computational efficiency. `hessQuik` includes easy-access, [illustrative tutorials](https://colab.research.google.com/github/elizabethnewman/hessQuik/blob/main/hessQuik/examples/hessQuikPeaksHermiteInterpolation.ipynb) on Google Colaboratory [@googleColab], [reproducible experiments](https://colab.research.google.com/github/elizabethnewman/hessQuik/blob/main/hessQuik/examples/hessQuikTimingTest.ipynb), and unit tests to verify implementations. `hessQuik` enables users to obtain valuable second-order information for their models simply and efficiently.

 # Statement of need

 Deep neural networks (DNNs) and other composition-based models have become a staple of data science, garnering state-of-the-art results in, e.g., image classification and speech recognition [@Goodfellow-et-al-2016], and gaining widespread use in the scientific community, particularly as surrogate models to replace expensive computations [@Anirudh9741].
 The unrivaled universality and success of DNNs is due, in part, to the convenience of automatic differentiation (AD) which enables users to compute derivatives of complex functions without an explicit formula.
 Despite being a powerful tool to compute first-order derivatives (gradients), AD encounters computational obstacles when computing second-order derivatives.

 Knowledge of second-order derivatives is paramount in many growing fields, such as physics-informed neural networks (PINNs) [@Raissi:2019hv], mean-field games [@Ruthotto9183], generative modeling [@ruthotto2021introduction], and adversarial learning [@papernot2016limitations].
 In addition, second-order derivatives can provide insight into the optimization problem solved to build a good model [@olearyroseberry2020illposedness].
 Hessians are notoriously challenging to compute efficiently with AD and cumbersome to derive and debug analytically.
-Hence, many algorithms approximate Hessian information, resulting in suboptimal performance.
+Hence, many algorithms approximate Hessian information, resulting in sub-optimal performance.
 To address these challenges, `hessQuik` computes Hessians analytically and efficiently with an implementation that is accelerated on GPUs.

 # `hessQuik` Building Blocks

-`hessQuik` builds complex functions constructed via composition of simpler functions, which we call \emph{layers}.
+`hessQuik` builds complex functions constructed through composition of simpler functions, which we call \emph{layers}.
 The package uses the chain rule to compute Hessians of composite functions, assuming the derivatives of the layers are implemented analytically.
 We describe the process mathematically.

 Let $f:\Rbb^{n_0} \to \Rbb^{n_\ell}$ be a twice continuously-differentiable function defined as
 	\begin{align}
 	f = g_{\ell} \circ g_{\ell - 1} \circ \cdots \circ g_1, \quad\text{where} \quad g_i: \Rbb^{n_{i-1}} \to \Rbb^{n_i} \quad \text{for }i=1,\dots, \ell.
 	\end{align}
 Here, $g_i$ represents the $i$-th layer and $n_i$ is the number of hidden features on the $i$-th layer.
 We call $n_0$ the number of input features and $n_{\ell}$ the number of output features.
 We note that each layer can be parameterized by weights which we can tune by solving an optimization problem.
 Because `hessQuik` computes derivatives for the network inputs, we omit the weights from our notation.

 ## Implemented `hessQuik` Layers

 `hessQuik` includes a variety of popular layers and their derivatives.
 These layers can be composed to form complex models.
-Each layer incorporates a nonlinear activation function, $\sigma: \Rbb \to \Rbb$, that is applied entry-wise.
-The `hessQuik` package provides several activation functions, including sigmoid, hyperbolic tangent, and softplus.
+Each layer incorporates a non-linear activation function, $\sigma: \Rbb \to \Rbb$, that is applied entry-wise.
+The `hessQuik` package provides several activation functions, including Sigmoid, Hyperbolic Tangent, and Softplus.
 Currently supported layers include the following:

-* `singleLayer`: This layer consists of an affine transformation followed by pointwise nonlinearity
+* `singleLayer`: This layer consists of an affine transformation followed by pointwise non-linearity
 	\begin{align}
 	 g_{\text{single}}(\bfu) = \sigma(\bfK \bfu + \bfb)
 	\end{align}
-	where $\bfK$ and $\bfb$ are a weight matrix and bias vector, respectively, that can be tuned via optimization methods.
+	where $\bfK$ and $\bfb$ are a weight matrix and bias vector, respectively, that can be tuned through optimization methods.
 Multilayer perceptron neural networks are built upon these layers.

 * `residualLayer`: This layer differs from a single layer by including a skip connection
 	\begin{align}